 What's a good resource for looking up the Latin roots of Spanish words?
 (There are a number of fantastic resources for finding the Latin roots of English words, but I'm having a harder time with Spanish words.) [more inside]

+I have a theory about the origin of the expression “I know, right?” that’s been fairly popular among young and youngish Americans (and others, for all I know) for the past several years.
+I’m testing that theory with this question.
 I understand that Mexicans (and maybe other Latin Americans) have an equivalent expression, “Sí, ¿verdad?” - even with the same intonation as “I know, right?”.
 Well, one source has told me this, anyway.
 Can other people verify this?
 And if so, how common is/was the Spanish version of the expression, and roughly when (and where) did people start saying it?

 "Emydidae" is the name of a family of turtles.
 What I want to know is what does the name *mean*.
 I have exhausted my google-fu and the best I've been able to find is this wiktionary link that gives a meaning for "-idae" as "appearance".
 Any reptile/turtle fans care to enlighten me?

 What is this non-English, possibly German word?
 Sounds like veetsul zooten, means emotional from an impending change. [more inside]

 What does the word orthogonal mean in this context? [more inside]